The communication with the AFE is made via a daisy-chain, which means that all

 For this purpose, another set of tables exists, named

-adi_readConfigurationRegisterAgroup[]
+adi_readConfigurationRegisterAgroup[] and

 They have the same size as the variables used to write the configuration.

 It must be noted that the figure only shows the tables for one string.
-There is one configuration table set for each string.

 The procedure to set a specific configuration is made out of two steps: